smurfix/flask-script/docs/index.rst

 Assuming the ``USE_UPPERCASE`` setting is **True** in your dev.cfg file.

 Notice also that the "config" option is **not** passed to the command.
+As the ``app`` is always the first argument to your command, you can access any application-specific configuration from that.

-In order for manager options to work it is assumed that you are passing a factory function, rather than a Flask instance, to your
+In order for manager options to work you must pass a factory function, rather than a Flask instance, to your ``Manager`` constructor.
-``Manager`` constructor.

 Getting user input